flybywiresim/docs/docs/beginner-guide/descent.md

 # Take off, climb and cruise

-This guide will explain the correct procedures to plan and fly a descent rom cruise altitude through STAR and Approach up to final approach.
+This guide will explain the correct procedures to plan and fly a descent from cruise altitude through STAR and Instrument Approach up to the final approach.

-ILS landing will be covered by a separate chapter.
+The actual final approach (ILS approach) will be covered by a separate chapter.

 !!! warning "Disclaimer"
     The level of detail in this guide is meant to get a FlyByWire A320neo